Traeger Smoked Turkey Breast

 - Apple Cider Brine — Will infuse your turkey breast with the fragrant flavors of apple and sage.

-How to Smoke a Turkey Breast
+How to Brine and Smoke a Turkey Breast

-- Brine the turkey breast: Remove the turkey breast from its packaging and soak in your brine of choice, per the recipe’s instructions.
+- Brine the turkey breast.
+Remove the turkey breast from its packaging and soak in your brine of choice, per the recipe’s instructions.
 A turkey breast needs to brine for roughly 6 to 8 hours.

-- Let rest at room temperature for 1 hour: After brining, rinse the turkey breast and pat it dry.
+- Let rest at room temperature for 1 hour.
+After brining, rinse the turkey breast and pat it dry.
 Then, let it sit at room temp for about an hour (this will shorten the cook time).

-- Rub with herb butter: While your Traeger or pellet grill preheats, rub the turkey breast all over with garlic herb butter.
+- Rub with herb butter.
+While your Traeger or pellet grill preheats, rub the turkey breast all over with garlic herb butter.

-- Smoke the turkey breast: Once coated in herb butter, transfer the turkey breast to a grill-safe baking sheet.
+- Smoke the turkey breast.
+Once coated in herb butter, transfer the turkey breast to a grill-safe baking sheet.
 Insert a probe thermometer into the turkey breast, then shut the lid and smoke on the “smoke” setting for 3 hours.

-- Crisp up the skin (optional): Once the turkey breast reaches an internal temperature of 150 – 155ºF, baste it with the drippings at the bottom of the pan and then transfer it to a 425ºF oven.
+- Crisp up the skin (optional).
+Once the turkey breast reaches an internal temperature of 150 – 155ºF, baste it with the drippings at the bottom of the pan and then transfer it to a 425ºF oven.
 Roast until the skin is crispy and the internal temperature reaches 160ºF.

 Do I have to finish it in the oven?
 No, we just like to do that to create a golden brown, crispy skin that you can’t achieve in a smoker.
 If you don’t want to bake the turkey breast, then keep cooking at 325ºF until the internal temperature measures 160ºF.

-Tips for Making This Recipe
+Katie’s Tips for Making This Recipe

 - Make sure you’ve correctly thawed your turkey breast!
 Before getting started, head over to my How to Thaw a Turkey tutorial where I share the safest (and easiest!) ways to thaw a turkey breast as well as one way you should NEVER thaw a turkey.